CycloneDX/cyclonedx-python-lib/README.md

 project dependencies.

 This module is not designed for standalone use.
-If you're looking for a CycloneDX tool to run to generate (SBOM) software bill-of-materials documents, why not checkout:
+If you're looking for a CycloneDX tool to run to generate (SBOM) software bill-of-materials documents, why not checkout: [CycloneDX Python][cyclonedx-python]
-[CycloneDX Python][cyclonedx-python]

-Additionally, the following tool can be used as well (and this library was written to help improve it) [Jake][jake]
+Additionally, the following tool can be used as well (and this library was written to help improve it) [Jake][jake].

 Additionally, you can use this module yourself in your application to programmatically generate SBOMs.